 Prior to our initial public offering, or IPO, we issued warrants for the purchase of our convertible preferred stock that we concluded were financial instruments that might require a transfer of assets because of the redemption features of the underlying preferred stock.
 Therefore, we classified these warrants as liabilities that we re-measured to fair value at each balance sheet date and we recorded the changes in the fair value of the warrant liability in our statement of operations and comprehensive loss as a change in fair value of warrant liability.
-At the time of the IPO, certain warrants were net exercised into common stock and the remaining fair value of \$145 thousand associated with these warrants was reclassified to additional paid-in capital.
-Upon the IPO, an outstanding warrant to purchase 125,000 shares of Series B preferred stock was converted into a warrant to purchase up to 20,161 shares of the Company's common stock and remains outstanding with a fair value recorded as a liability of \$82,851 at December 31, 2014, as it contains a cash settlement feature upon certain strategic transactions.
-The fair value of the warrants classified as liabilities on each re-measurement date is estimated using the Black-Scholes option pricing model.
+At the time of the IPO, certain warrants were net exercised into common stock and the remaining fair value of \$145,256 associated with these warrants was reclassified to additional paid-in capital.
+Upon the IPO, an outstanding warrant to purchase 125,000 shares of Series B preferred stock was converted into a warrant to purchase up to 20,161 shares of our common stock and remains outstanding with a fair value recorded as a liability of \$153,238 and \$82,851 at December 31, 2015 and 2014, respectively, as it contains a cash settlement feature upon certain strategic transactions.
+The change in the fair value of the warrant liability is estimated using the Black-Scholes option pricing model and adjustments are recorded in the Statements of Operations.

-Other Income / Expense
+Other Income (Expense)